spatialos/sdk-for-unity/docs/migration.md

 ### 1. Clean up your existing project
 1. Open a terminal window and `cd` to the root directory of your project.
-2. Run `spatial clean`.
+2. Run `spatial worker clean`.
-Note: It’s very important you start by running `spatial clean`.
+Note: It’s very important you start by running `spatial worker clean`.
 If you don’t, files won’t be cleaned up properly and may cause issues with the new version.

 ### 2. Clone or download the SpatialOS SDK for Unity (1.0.0)